Support Policies

 Quality Standards

-At PostSharp, we take the term release candidate seriously, which means that RC should have the same quality as an RTM, with the difference that it has been less tested by customers.
+At PostSharp, we take the term release candidate seriously.
+This means that an RC should have the same quality as an RTM, with the only difference being that it has been less tested by customers.

 Before we tag a new release as RC quality, the following criteria must be fulfilled for all features: